whimc/Habitat-Assesser/client/README.md

 # WHIMC-Photographer Client

+**This can currently only be ran on Windows machines!**

 The client will run `photographer.py`.
-This script is responsible for taking screenshots when the server requests.
+This script is responsible for taking screenshots whenever the server requests.
 It connects to the server running `WHIMC-Photographer` via a WebSocket to communicate.
 The server will req